-- 1. A parcel shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
-As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching Office shall be accepted except in case of obvious error. - 3.
-The limits of weight and size may be modified by mutual agreement subject to the proviso that the Contracting Parties shall not admit cumbersome parcels.
+- 1. A parcel for Egypt posted in Kenya, Uganda and Tanganyika shall not exceed 22 pounds in weight, 3 feet 6 inches in length and 6 feet in length and girth combined; and a parcel for Kenya, Uganda and Tanganyika posted in Egypt shall not exceed 10 kilogrammes in weight, 1.05 metres in length and 1.80 metres in length and girth combined. - 2.
+As regards the exact calculation of the weight and dimensions of a parcel, the view of the despatching office shall be accepted except in a case of obvious error.